What Marking Banner And Footer Acronym

 Defining the Marking Banner

 The marking banner, more commonly known in many contexts as a header, is a designated area at the top of a page—whether that page is part of a website, a PDF document, a word-processed report, or a presentation slide.
-Its primary role is identification and branding.
+In real terms, its primary role is identification and branding.
 It consistently displays information that tells the reader what they are viewing and who is responsible for it.

 Common elements found in a marking banner include: